Microsoft/azure-docs.cs-cz/articles/container-registry/container-registry-tutorial-base-image-update.md

 ## <a name="base-images"></a>Základní image

 Soubory Dockerfile definující většinu imagí kontejnerů specifikují nadřazenou image, na které jsou založené.
 Tato image se často označuje jako *základní image*.
-Základní image typicky obsahují operační systém, například [Alpine Linux][base-alpine] nebo [Windows nano Server][base-windows], na kterém se používají zbývající vrstvy kontejneru.
-Můžou taky zahrnovat aplikační architektury, jako je [Node. js][base-node] nebo [.NET Core][base-dotnet].
+Base images typically contain the operating system, for example [Alpine Linux][base-alpine] or [Windows Nano Server][base-windows], on which the rest of the container's layers are applied.
+They might also include application frameworks such as [Node.js][base-node] or [.NET Core][base-dotnet].

 ### <a name="base-image-updates"></a>Aktualizace základní image